Cloufish/blog/_posts/2021-04-12-Setting-up-zap-scan-in-cicd-pipeline.md

 ### #1 Finding Vulnerable App on which we could build the ZAP tests!

 In the -> [Awesome DevSecOps](https://github.com/devsecops/awesome-devsecops#training) repository We can find a pretty good list of Vulnerable Test Targets.
 I'll be choosing [NodeGoat](https://github.com/OWASP/NodeGoat).
 Let's **fork** it!

 After We've forked it, we **need** to enable Issues for this forked repo.
 This is as simple as checking the option in the Settings tab:
 ![issues](https://imgur.com/Zk58nHJ.png)

 This is necessary because ZAP output will be shown as a newly created issue.
-Without this options checked the ZAP just won't finish it's work
+Without these options checked the ZAP just won't finish its work.

 ### #2 Creating workflow.yml file
 The name 'workflow.yml' is given here as an example, it can be named whatever you want.
 However, it needs to be in ```.github/workflows``` directory